 All programs must have a HEOP director.
 NYSED considers the role of the director pivotal to the implementation of a successful Higher Education Opportunity Program.
-The HEOP director is required to be a minimum of 0.3 FTE dedicated to HEOP, however, NYSED recommends that the director is dedicated full-time to HEOP.
+The HEOP director is required to be a minimum of 0.5 FTE dedicated to HEOP.
+See Appendix 1 (page 60) for HEOP staffing guidelines.
+HEOP Directors from the previous grant cycle may continue at their approved FTE in the new HEOP cycle.
+However, should the directorship change, the new HEOP Director shall be 0.5 FTE or greater.
 HEOP funds or a combination of HEOP & institutional funds can be used to pay for the HEOP director's salary.